Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

+where \(S\) denotes the released learning outcome and \(S'\) denotes the auditing object on which unlearning is certified.
+The term \(I(S';Z)\) quantifies the information about the unlearning variable \(Z\) exposed by the audited object.
+In feature unlearning, \(Z\) is an observed attribute, source, or intervention label, and typically \(S'=S=f(X,Z)\).
+The utility \(\mathcal{C}(Y;S,Z)\) measures task-relevant information preserved within each \(Z\)-slice, while the exposure penalty \(I(S;Z)\) controls what \(S\) reveals about \(Z\).
+In marginal data-point unlearning, \(Z\) is instead a latent source label distinguishing the retain-only reference from the retain-plus-unlearn mixture.
+It is used only for indistinguishability certification, and utility is evaluated from the released model output alone.
+In this case, the utility term specializes to a non-sliced cost \(\mathcal{C}(Y;S)\).
+We provide practical regularization algorithms for both settings (Algorithms~\ref{alg:feature_reg} and~\ref{alg:point_reg}, Section~\ref{S:Algorithm}) and evaluate their empirical behavior on tabular and image data.

-\item \textbf{Analytic solution and theoretical guarantee.} We first show that bounding the ``compression rate'' $I(S';Z)$ \emph{directly} implies a high-probability guarantee for feature unlearning (Theorem~\ref{thm:mi_tv_general}) and data unlearning (Lemma~\ref{l:epsilon_DU_bound_mutual_info}, Theorem~\ref{thm:DU-Guarantee-via-Compression-Rate}).
-This provides actionable guidance for tuning $\lambda$ to meet a target $\epsilon$ while preserving learning utility.
-Furthermore, in the extreme case of a hard constraint $S' \perp Z$, we prove that under mild assumptions a \emph{single} analytic solution solves the feature and data unlearning problems for certain utility cost functions: namely, the Wasserstein–2 barycenter of the conditional distributions $\{X\mid Z=z\}_{z}$ (Theorem~\ref{th:optimal_solution}).
-It generates the finest sigma-algebra among the admissible outcomes (Lemma~\ref{l:Finest_Sigma_Algebra}), yielding maximal utility while enforcing $S'\!\perp\!
-Z$.
-Furthermore, we provide practical implementation of the analytic solution as Algorithm \ref{alg:bary} in Section \ref{s5:analytic_feature_algorithm}.
+\item \textbf{Analytic solution and theoretical guarantees.} We first show that bounding the ``compression rate'' \(I(S';Z)\) directly implies high-probability guarantees for feature unlearning (Theorem~\ref{thm:mi_tv_general}) and marginal data-point unlearning (Lemma~\ref{l:epsilon_DU_bound_mutual_info}, Theorem~\ref{thm:DU-Guarantee-via-Compression-Rate}).
+This provides actionable guidance for tuning \(\lambda\) to meet a target leakage level while preserving learning utility.
+Furthermore, in the hard-independence limit \(S'\perp Z\), we identify an analytic \(\mathcal W_2\)-barycenter solution for feature unlearning in the data-space setting under a class of utility objectives.
+The barycentric representation generates a finest lifted sigma-algebra among admissible outcomes (Lemma~\ref{l:Finest_Sigma_Algebra}), yielding maximal lifted utility while enforcing \(S'\!\perp\!
+Z\) (Theorem~\ref{th:optimal_solution}).
+We also provide a practical implementation of the analytic solution as Algorithm~\ref{alg:bary} in Section~\ref{s5:analytic_feature_algorithm}.

 \item \textbf{Exemplary numerical experiments.} We evaluate both feature unlearning and data-point unlearning across tabular and image modalities.
 Section~\ref{s6:data_unlearning_experiment} reports data-unlearning results on tabular data and MNIST; Sections~\ref{s6:feature_tabular_experiment} and~\ref{s6:analytic_feature_experiment} report feature-unlearning results on tabular benchmarks and CelebA, respectively.